cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

 With adequate 'backup' clauses in case beneficiaries or executors die before you (predecease you)

+### Why have a will?
+A will makes transferring title of your financial assets easier for your family.

+This is important since they will also be grieving.

+A will reduces the likelihood of family arguments.

+A good will reduces admin and legal costs.

+If you are married and don't have one - then the laws of intestacy may end up screwing your family!

 ### Signing the Will
 - If incorrectly executed (signed) then it is invalid
 - You must sign the document